 For a complete list of astrophoto images, click here.

 Rosette Nebula imaged with a Sky-Watcher 100ED with a DIY focal reducer, ASI 533MC cooled astronomy camera, dual band H-alpha and O-III filter.
-Guided tracking using an ASI 174MM with DIY Off-Axis Guider and motorized Vixen Grand Polaris mount.
+Guided tracking using an ASI 174MM with 50 mm f/4 guide scope and a Meade LXD75 mount.

 For a complete list of astrophoto images, click here.